 For multi-split systems, you use one compressor connected to two or more indoor units.
 The number of units connected depends upon the number of zones or rooms you wish to cool.
 Some compressors can accommodate up to eight indoor units.

 Effective climate control is vital to maintaining zoned cooling in your Birmingham residence.
-Contact the professionals at One Source Heating and Cooling for more information on mini- or multi-split cooling systems.
-You can visit the website or call 205-209-4246 to schedule an installation.
+Contact the professionals at One Source Heating, Cooling & Electrical for more information on mini- or multi-split cooling systems.
+You can visit the website or call (205) 509-1929 to schedule an installation.

 Image provided by Shutterstock